Small Laundry Room Makeovers: 15 Real-Life Stackable Setups

 Here’s the honest truth about small laundry rooms: most people treat them like a problem to tolerate instead of a space worth designing.
 These 15 setups prove that small doesn’t mean bad.
 It just means intentional.

-Whether you’re looking at a $50 wire shelf upgrade or a full custom built-in renovation, the principle stays the same: decide what you want the space to do, and build toward that.
-Every room in this list that felt finished had one thing in common: someone made a deliberate choice instead of just accepting the default.
+Whether you’re looking at a $50 wire shelf upgrade or a full custom built-in renovation, the principle stays the same.
+Decide what you want the space to do, and build toward that.
+Every room on this list that felt finished had one thing in common: someone made a deliberate choice instead of just accepting the default.

 Pick one idea from this list.
 Start there.
-Your laundry room doesn’t need to be perfect, but it can absolutely be better than it is right now.
+Your laundry room doesn’t need to be perfect overnight, but it can absolutely be better than it is right now.
 Give it a shot!

 Leave a Reply